PetrCala/alcohol-tracker/docs/source/developer/notes.rst

 #.
 Select *Product* from the menu bar, and then select *Archive*.
 #.
 Once the build is complete, select *Distribute App* and then select *Ad Hoc*.
 #.
 Follow the prompts to export the :code:`IPA file`, which you can then transfer to your friend's iOS device using a file-sharing service like Dropbox or Google Drive.
+#.
+You may need to enable the new architecture on iOS.
+See `this library<https://github.com/react-native-image-picker/react-native-image-picker>`_ as an example of a module that employs the new architecture.

 Updating the app version
 ================================